Picking the right salon management software is crucial.

 Vagaro Calendar

-The Vagaro calendar is intuitive and it’s easy to manage multiple calendars, color code appointments, and drag-and-drop to change.
+The Vagaro calendar is intuitive, and it’s easy to manage multiple calendars, color code appointments, and drag-and-drop to change.

 Fresha Calendar